-FC Tulsa makes it a priority to take a REAL Black Wall Street Tour with Chief Egunwale Amusan each year, showcasing the history of Greenwood and introducing new players to the community that they represent every time they take the pitch.
+FC Tulsa makes it a priority to take a Black Wall Street Tour each year, enabling staff & players to learn the history of Greenwood and honor the community that they represent every time they take the pitch.

 As a part of FC Tulsa’s commitment to being a club For Tulsa, and in commemoration of the centennial of the 1921 Tulsa Race Massacre, FC Tulsa has begun numerous community initiatives dedicated to remembering the victims of the horrific tragedy, educating its players and staff about the history of the Greenwood district, and donating to causes that will directly impact Greenwood.

 FC Tulsa front office staff pose with Phil Armstrong, project manager of the 1921 Tulsa Race Massacre Centennial Commission, and Oklahoma State Senator Kevin Matthews.

 In an effort to help enlighten others in Tulsa and visitors from around the country, FC Tulsa has made a $25,000 donation to the Greenwood Rising, a state-of-the-art history center being built at the corner of Greenwood and Archer in downtown Tulsa, which was completed this Spring of 2021.

 This was the first of many major steps FC Tulsa has taken throughout this year, the centennial of the 1921 Tulsa race massacre, to put Tulsa’s Greenwood district in the spotlight, both in remembrance of the great tragedy and in appreciation for its growth and burgeoning future.